 'No' versus 'Yes!
 Yes!
 Yes!' to the euro

-On Thursday, Germany's ruling coalition on whether or not to approve the four-month extension tentatively accepted at the beginning of the week.
+On Thursday, Germany's ruling coalition held a dry-run of a Friday vote on whether or not to approve the four-month extension tentatively accepted at the beginning of the week.
 Only 27 of 311 lawmakers from Chancellor Angela Merkel's conservatives rejected it, with junior coalition partners the Social Democrats being unanimously in favor.

 After the vote, German Finance Minister Wolfgang Schäuble voiced his "disbelief" at comments made by his Athens counterpart Yanis Varoufakis that discussions should "begin immediately" on the renegotiation Greece's pile of debt.
 Athens still seeks to have a portion of its debt written off in favor of growth-based bonds.